zedsdeee/CarHacking/docs/Stage1.md

 <img src="/images/isotp.png" width="500">

-### CANopen Protocol

-Another way to extend the CAN protocol is the CANopen protocol.
-CANopen breaks down the 11-bit identifier to a 4-bit function code and 7-bit node ID—a combination known as a communication object identifier (COB-ID).

 **ISO-TP defines different frame types:**

 - Single Frame (SF, 0x0): Unsegmented message which can be fit into single frame.